|

 We are recognized by several national organizations as the local affiliate when action is needed for animal welfare issues.
 We are a member of the Maryland Link Coalition, an organization of social and law enforcement agencies which understands that violence toward animals, spouses, and children are closely connected.

-To see the adoptable pets for Howard County Animal Control / Shelter click here
+Adopt a pet from Howard County Animal Control / Shelter

 ***Note: PO Boxes will not show correctly on the map below.